phillmv/okayfail.com-old/_posts/2010-02-09-thoughts-on-running-a-conference.md

 * What comes off as an asshole over email can easily turn out to be shy and extremely busy in person.
 Mind you, I still think, uh, what [Sirius Black](http://www.google.ca/search?hl=en&q=If+you+want+to+know+what+a+man's+like,+take+a+good+look+at+how+he+treats+his+inferiors,+not+his+equals.&btnG=Search&meta=&aq=f&oq=) once said still applies.

 * People have an absolutely astonishing capacity to not respond to emails.
 This was the most stunning thing I learned while organizing the conference.
-That was probably näive of me.
+That was probably naïve of me.

 * Emails are informationally porous.
 No one actually bothers to *read* them.
 If there is anything they need to remember, say it within two or three paragraphs.